openfl/www.openfl.org/learn/npm/tutorials/adding-animation/index.md

 In the [Displaying a Bitmap](../displaying-a-bitmap) tutorial, we added an image using the {% include api.md ref="openfl.display.Bitmap" %} class, and made it renderable.
 We also suggested that you try changing some properties, such as the {% include api.md ref="openfl.display.DisplayObject" sub="x" label="x" %} or {% include api.md ref="openfl.display.DisplayObject" sub="y" label="y" %} property of the {% include api.md ref="openfl.display.Bitmap" label="Bitmap" %} object to change how it would be rendered.

-Although this is a good way to understand the fundamental principle of how most drawing works in OpenFL, interactive projects often appeal much more if there is a component of animation.
-Even a simple animation to fade an object from `alpha = 0;` (which is transparent) to `alpha = 1;` (which is fully visible) makes a simple project more exciting.
+Although this is a good way to understand some of the fundamental principles of the display list works in OpenFL, interactive projects often benefit by updating these properties _over time_ to create an animation.

-In the following steps, we show how to add animation using {% include api.md ref="openfl.events.Event" sub="ENTER_FRAME" label="Event.ENTER_FRAME" %}, using time, a combination of both {% include api.md ref="openfl.events.Event" sub="ENTER_FRAME" label="Event.ENTER_FRAME" %} and time, as well as using an animation library, of which there are many.
+In the following steps, we will illustrate how you can create animation using {% include api.md ref="openfl.events.Event" sub="ENTER_FRAME" label="Event.ENTER_FRAME" %}, using a timer, a combination of both {% include api.md ref="openfl.events.Event" sub="ENTER_FRAME" label="Event.ENTER_FRAME" %} and time, as well as using an animation library.

-Before we get started though, your project should at least load and display a bitmap, similar to this code:
+Before we continue, your "src/app.ts", "src/app.js" or "src/App.hx" should be able to load and display a bitmap, similar to the following:

 {% capture typescript %}
 ```ts